 What compensation is available to a wholly dependent partner?

-Under the MRCA, wholly dependent partners of deceased members can elect to receive either tax-free periodic payments for life (equivalent to the rate of the war widow(er)’s pension under the Veterans’ Entitlements Act 1986) or convert those periodic payments to a lump sum based on the age of the dependant.
-Wholly dependent partners also have the option of receiving a combination of lump sum and periodic benefits by converting 25%, 50%, or 75% of their weekly payments to a lump sum and continuing to receive the remaining amount as a periodic payment.
+Under the MRCA, wholly dependent partners of deceased members can elect to receive either tax-free periodic payments for life (equivalent to the rate of the war widow(er)'s pension under the Veterans’ Entitlements Act 1986) or convert 25%, 50%, 75% or 100% of those periodic payments to a lump sum based on the age of the dependant.
+Any portion of the periodic payment not converted to a lump sum will remain a periodic payment.